lucas-tucker/lucas-tucker.github.io/project_pages/REU_page.md

 [Accompanying Repo page](../project_pages/REU_Repo_page.md){: .small-link}

-**Abstract:** In this paper, we review the linear dimensionality reduction algorithm Principal Component Analysis (PCA), as well as the non-linear reduction algorithms Isomap and Laplacian Eigenmaps.

-We then examine a novel framework (Fenchel Game No Regret Dynamics) for converting convex function minimization into min-max style games, and apply one such method to a reformulation of PCA.
+**Abstract:** This paper examines PCA as well as non-linear reduction algorithms before delving into "Fenchel Game No Regret Dynamics" - a framework for converting convex function minimization into min-max style games - and applying one such method to a reformulation of PCA.

-This paper also proposes an improvement to Laplacian Eigenmaps to maintain structure despite oversampling, as visualized below.
+Along the way, this paper proposes an improvement to Laplacian Eigenmaps (non-linear reduction algorithm) to maintain structure despite oversampling, as visualized below.

 <p align="center">
   <figure style="text-align: center;">